sandagolcea/TicTacToe/README.md

 Tic tac toe game (practice)

-Players can alternatively place X and 0 on the board.
+Players can alternatively place X and 0 on the board until either one player wins or it's a draw.

 The game ends:
-- when there are either no more cells empty (full board)
+- when 3 cells in a row/diagonal/col are either all X or all 0
-- or 3 cells in a row/diagonal/col are either all X or all 0
+- or when there are no more cells empty (full board - it's a draw)

 ##How to run
 This game is designed to be played from the command line.

-To run:
+To play:

 `git@github.com:sandagolcea/tic-tac-toe.git`

 `cd tic-tac-toe`

 `bundle install`

 `ruby tic_tac_toe.rb`

 Enjoy!

 ##CRC